Tamir Tuller: Research and career

-Tuller is presently a Full Professor at the Tel-Aviv University in the department of Biomedical Engineering and Edmond J. Safra centre for bioinformatics.
+Tuller is presently a Full Professor at the Tel-Aviv University in the Department of Biomedical Engineering and Edmond J. Safra centre for Bioinformatics.
 Prior to obtaining his current position, he also was an engineer at DSP group in VLSI chip design.
 He served as the co-founder and chief scientific officer of Synvaccine Ltd, and Imagindairy Ltd and as a consultant to various additional biotech companies.

 Awards and honors

-Tuller received the Juludan Research Prize from the Technion, Israel institute of technology in 2016.
+Tuller received the Juludan Research Prize from the Technion, Israel Institute of Technology in 2016.

-Additional awards include the Minerva Arches award, The Center for Complexity Science (Yeshaya Horowitz) fellowship, Weizmann Institute of Science Koshland fellowship for exceptionally outstanding postdoctoral fellows, The Asi Shnidman foundation for excellent young researchers in the Chaim Sheba medical center at Tel-Hashomer.